brianpeiris/tiny-embodied-ai/README.md

 Llama is facing the east wall.
 The east wall is 50 units away.
 Reasoning: Llama is 50 units away from the east wall.
 Llama will move 35 units foward.
 Command: move(35);

-Entry: 2
-Goal: Get within 20 units of the east wall.
-State: Llama is at (485, 30).
-Llama's heading is 90 degrees.
-Llama is facing the east wall.
-The east wall is 15 units away.
-Reasoning: Llama is 15 units away from the east wall.
-This is within the 20 unit goal.
-Llama has completed the goal.
-Command: done();
 </example>

 The task begins with the following conversation: